epyx-src/crowdin-client/README.rst

     }

 The second entry in the json is to use a complete directory as translation source / destination.
-Usefull for documentation.
+Useful for documentation.
 DO NOT FORGET the trailing slash for directories.

 Usage
 -----